 The term of individual patents in our portfolio depends upon the legal term of patents in the countries in which they are obtained.
 In most countries in which we file, including the United States, the patent term is 20 years from the earliest date of filing a non-provisional patent application.
 In the United States, the term of a patent may be eligible for patent term adjustment, which permits patent term restoration as compensation for delays incurred at the United States Patent and Trademark Office (USPTO) during the patent prosecution process.
 In addition, for patents that cover an FDA-approved drug, the Drug Price Competition and Patent Term Restoration Act of 1984, or the Hatch-Waxman Act, permits a patent term extension of up to five years beyond the expiration of the patent.
-While the length of the patent term extension is related to the length of time the drug is under regulatory review, patent term extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval, and only one patent per approved drug.
+While the length of the patent term extension is related to the length of time the drug is under regulatory review, patent term extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval, and only one patent per approved drug may be extended under the Hatch-Waxman Act.
+Similar provisions are available in Europe and other foreign jurisdictions to extend the term of a patent that covers an approved drug.
 In the future, if and when our products receive FDA approval, we expect to apply for patent term extensions on patents covering those products.
 We plan to seek any available patent term extension to any granted patents we may be granted in any jurisdiction where such extensions are available; however, there is no guarantee that the applicable authorities, including the FDA in the United States, will agree with our assessment of whether such extensions should be granted, and if granted, the length of such extensions.

 The patent positions of companies like ours are generally uncertain and involve complex legal and factual questions.
 The relevant patent laws and their interpretation outside of the United States are also uncertain.
 Changes in either the patent laws or their interpretation in the United States and other countries may diminish our ability to protect our technology or product candidates and could affect the value of such intellectual property.
 In particular, our ability to stop third parties from making, using, selling, offering to sell, or importing products that infringe our intellectual property will depend in part on our success in obtaining and enforcing patent claims that cover our technology, inventions, and improvements.
-We cannot guarantee that patents will be granted with respect to any of our pending patent applications or with respect to any patent applications we may file in the future, nor can we be sure that any patents that may be granted to us in the future will be commercially useful in products, the methods of use or manufacture of those products.
+We cannot guarantee that patents will be granted with respect to any of our pending patent applications or with respect to any patent applications we may file in the future, nor can we be sure that any patents that may be granted to us in the future will be commercially useful in protecting our products, the methods of use or manufacture of those products.
 Moreover, granted patents do not guarantee the right to practice our technology in relation to the commercialization of our products.
 Granted patents only allow us to block potential competitors from practicing the claimed inventions of the granted patents.